aspenos/Dice-Poker/PROPOSAL.md

 As a player, I want the ability to listen to music inside the game, adding immersion.
 As a player, I want the ability to play online against my friends.

+*Pseudocode*

+Psuedocode:

+Initialize game variables
+  Set player score to 0
+  Set computer score to 0
+  Set target score to 100

+Display Title Page

+While player score < target score and computer score < target score If it's the player's turn
+    Display Game Page
+    Player rolls dice
+    Calculate player's hand and score
+    Update player score
+    Display player's hand and updated score
+    Switch to computer's turn

+  If it's the computer's turn
+    Computer rolls dice
+    Calculate computer's hand and score
+    Update computer score
+    Display computer's hand and updated score
+    Switch to player's turn

+  Check if player or computer reached the target score
+    If yes, end loop

+Display Result Page
+  If player score >= target score
+    Display "Player Wins"
+  Else if computer score >= target score
+    Display "Computer Wins"
+  Else
+    Display "It's a tie"

+Ask player if they want to play again
+  If yes, restart the game
+  If no, exit game

 *Timeline*

 | Day       | Task                                                                    | Status |